 - Click New > Claim/CMS1500

-- Select only the appointment(s) that are being billed to the client's insurance
+- Select the appointment(s) you’d like to bill to the client's payer

 Tip: If you aren't seeing an appointment, try expanding the date range.